-Option Key features Advantages Costs and risks Option 1 - Do nothing, status quo This is not the recommended option Retain existing provisions in the plan Encourage CentrePort to develop and implement a noise management plan Advocate and provide information for noise insulation or additional noise insulation (above that presently required under Central Area rules) ■ No costs in terms of time and resources ■ Reduced building costs No compulsion to improve management of noise from port activities Doesn't meet terms of Consent Order Doesn't address reverse sensitivity, e.g. new residential within port noise affected area, if developers choose not to install noise insulation or additional noise insulation Ports activities subject to complaints Cost to regulatory agencies through investigation of noise complaints Option 2 - Implement NZS 6809:1999 - noise from the Operational Port Area and Port Redevelopment Area This is the recommended Port noise control line established at Mean High Water Springs throughout Lambton Harbour area south of Johnston Street Only noise from port activities in the operational port and port redevelopment areas included in establishing PNCL Provisions amended as a result of prenotification consultation Similar thrust of provision in District and Coastal plans District Plan clearly addressing noise from port activities within the district (and on land) Tighter noise envelope for noise from port activities gives greater security for nearby residential activities ■PNCL drawn along MHWS is redundant in District Plan in Lambton Harbour area south of Johnston Street as most noise sources relating to port activity are in the Coastal Marine Area Option Option 3a - Develop an Integrated Plan to manage noise from port activities This is not the recommended option Combined regional and district document which would address both Coastal Marine Area and land based aspects of port noise management ■ Provides an integrated approach to noise mitigation and measurement and enforcement of noise emissions Additional process to created combined plan adds cost One council would have to transfer appropriate delegations to carry out enforcement Option 3b - Regional Council transfers all functions and powers to WCC to manage noise from port activities in the Coastal Marine Area This is not the recommended option District Plan effectively includes the Coastal Plan for port noise activities ■ Provides an integrated approach to noise mitigation for a measurement and enforcement of a single set of noise emission levels ■ Special consultative procedure required to transfer functions and powers adds cost
+Option Key features Advantages Costs and risks Option 1 - Do nothing, status quo This is not the recommended option Retain existing provisions in the plan Encourage CentrePort to develop and implement a noise management plan Advocate and provide information for noise insulation or additional noise insulation (above that presently required under Central Area rules) No costs in terms of time and resources Reduced building costs No compulsion to improve management of noise from port activities Doesn't meet terms of Consent Order Doesn't address reverse sensitivity, e.g. new residential within port noise affected area, if developers choose not to install noise insulation or additional noise insulation Ports activities subject to complaints Cost to regulatory agencies through investigation of noise complaints Option 2 - Implement NZS 6809:1999 - noise from the Operational Port Area and Port Redevelopment Area Port noise control line ends at Johnston Street Only noise from port activities in the operational port and port redevelopment areas included in establishing PNCL Provisions amended as a result of pre- notification consultation Similar thrust of provision in District and Coastal plans District Plan clearly addressing noise from port activities within the district (and on land) Tighter noise envelope for noise from port activities gives greater security for nearby residential activities PNCL ends south of Johnston Street.
+Most noise sources relating to port activity are in the Coastal Marine Area and controlled under the Coastal Plan This is the recommended option Option 3a - Develop an Integrated Plan to manage noise from port activities This is not the recommended option • Combined regional and district document which would address both Coastal Marine Area and land based aspects of port noise management Provides an integrated approach to noise mitigation and measurement and enforcement of noise emissions Additional process to created combined plan adds cost One council would have to transfer appropriate delegations to carry out enforcement Option 3b - Regional Council transfers all functions and powers to WCC to manage noise from port activities in the Coastal Marine Area This is not the recommended option District Plan effectively includes the Coastal Plan for port noise activities Provides an integrated approach to noise mitigation for a measurement and enforcement of a single set of noise emission levels Special consultative procedure required to transfer functions and powers adds cost